-The best treatment for specific phobias is a form of psychotherapy called exposure therapy.
-Sometimes your doctor may also recommend other therapies or medication.
-Understanding the cause of a phobia is actually less important than focusing on how to treat the avoidance behavior that has developed over time.
+The best treatment for specific phobias is a form of therapy called exposure therapy.
+Sometimes your health care professional also may recommend other therapies or medicine.
+Knowing the cause of a phobia is less important than focusing on how to treat the avoidance behavior that has developed over time.

-The goal of treatment is to improve quality of life so that you're no longer limited by your phobias.
-As you learn how to better manage and relate to your reactions, thoughts and feelings, you'll find that your anxiety and fear are reduced and no longer in control of your life.
-Treatment is usually directed at one specific phobia at a time.
+The goal of treatment is to improve your quality of life so that you're no longer limited by your phobias.
+As you learn how to better manage your responses, thoughts and feelings, your anxiety and fear will get lower and no longer control your life.
+Typically, one specific phobia is treated at a time.

 Talking with a mental health professional can help you manage your specific phobia.
-Exposure therapy and cognitive behavioral therapy are the most effective treatments.
+The most effective treatments are:

-- Exposure therapy focuses on changing your response to the object or situation that you fear.
-Gradual, repeated exposure to the source of your specific phobia and the related thoughts, feelings and sensations may help you learn to manage your anxiety.
+- Exposure therapy.
+This therapy focuses on changing your response to the object or situation that you fear.
+Gradual, repeated exposure to the source of your specific phobia, and the related thoughts, feelings and sensations, may help you learn to manage your anxiety.
 For example, if you're afraid of elevators, your therapy may progress from simply thinking about getting into an elevator, to looking at pictures of elevators, to going near an elevator, to stepping into an elevator.
 Next, you may take a one-floor ride, then ride several floors, and then ride in a crowded elevator.

-- Cognitive behavioral therapy (CBT) involves exposure combined with other techniques to learn ways to view and cope with the feared object or situation differently.
-You learn alternative beliefs about your fears and bodily sensations and the impact they've had on your life.
-CBT emphasizes learning to develop a sense of mastery and confidence with your thoughts and feelings rather than feeling overwhelmed by them.
+- Cognitive behavioral therapy (CBT).
+CBT involves gradual exposure combined with other ways to learn how to view and cope with the feared object or situation differently.
+You learn how to challenge your worries and put up with uncomfortable feelings.
+CBT helps you learn how to create a sense of mastery and confidence with your thoughts and feelings rather than feeling overcome by them.

-Generally psychotherapy using exposure therapy is successful in treating specific phobias.
-However, sometimes medications can help reduce the anxiety and panic symptoms you experience from thinking about or being exposed to the object or situation you fear.
+Generally, exposure therapy successfully treats specific phobias.
+But sometimes medicines can reduce the anxiety and panic symptoms you feel from thinking about or being exposed to the object or situation you fear.

-Medications may be used during initial treatment or for short-term use in specific, infrequently encountered situations, such as flying on an airplane, public speaking or going through an MRI procedure.
+Medicines may be used during treatment at first or for short-term use in specific, occasionally encountered situations, such as flying on an airplane, public speaking or going through an MRI procedure.

 - Beta blockers.
-These drugs block the stimulating effects of adrenaline, such as increased heart rate, elevated blood pressure, pounding heart, and shaking voice and limbs that are caused by anxiety.
+These drugs block the stimulating effects of adrenaline, such as increased heart rate, high blood pressure, pounding heart, and shaking voice and limbs that anxiety causes.

 - Sedatives.
-Medications called benzodiazepines help you relax by reducing the amount of anxiety you feel.
-Sedatives are used with caution because they can be addictive and should be avoided if you have a history of alcohol or drug dependence.
+Medicines called benzodiazepines help you relax by lowering your anxiety.
+Sedatives are used with caution because they can be addictive.
+They should not be used if you have a history of alcohol or drug dependence.

 Lifestyle and home remedies

-Ask your doctor or other health care professional to suggest lifestyle and other strategies to help you manage the anxiety that accompanies specific phobias.
+Ask your doctor or other health care professional to suggest lifestyle and other strategies to help you manage the anxiety caused by specific phobias.
 For example:

-- Mindfulness strategies may be helpful in learning how to tolerate anxiety and reduce avoidance behaviors.
+- Mindfulness strategies may help you learn how to manage anxiety and reduce avoidance behaviors.

-- Relaxation techniques, such as deep breathing, progressive muscle relaxation or yoga, may help cope with anxiety and stress.
+- Relaxation techniques, such as deep breathing, progressive muscle relaxation or yoga, may help you cope with physical symptoms of anxiety and stress.

-- Physical activity and exercise may be helpful in managing anxiety associated with specific phobias.
+- Physical activity and exercise may help manage anxiety related to specific phobias.

 Coping and support

-Professional treatment can help you overcome your specific phobia or manage it effectively so you don't become a prisoner to your fears.
-You can also take some steps on your own:
+Professional treatment can help you overcome your specific phobia or manage it effectively so you do not become a prisoner to your fears.
+You also can take some steps on your own:

-- Try not to avoid feared situations.
-Practice staying near feared situations as frequently as you can rather than avoiding them completely.
+- Try not to stay away from feared situations.
+Practice staying near feared objects or situations as much as you can rather than staying away from them completely.
 Family, friends and your therapist can help you work on this.
-Practice the techniques you learn in therapy and work with your therapist to develop a plan if symptoms get worse.
+Practice what you learn in therapy and work with your therapist to create a plan if symptoms get worse.

 - Reach out.
-Consider joining a self-help or support group where you can connect with others who understand what you're going through.
+Think about joining a self-help or support group where you can connect with others who know what you're going through.

 - Take care of yourself.
 Get enough rest, eat healthy and try to be physically active every day.
-Avoid caffeine, as it can make anxiety worse.
-And don't forget to celebrate successes as things get better.
+Reduce or avoid caffeine, as it can make anxiety worse.
+And do not forget to celebrate successes as things get better.

 Helping your child cope with fears